Mangrove-Web-Development/devdocs/mgtemplate/users.md

 to ensure there are no conflicts.
 All fields on all options pages are stored on the same options table, and therefore require unique field names.

+## Troubleshooting
+If you are having trouble accessing screens in WP-Admin, try resetting the roles by going to Options > Developer and Reset Admin Role, then Setup Developer Role.
+This may be necessary for WooCommerce to work properly.
+Make sure to backup the site before doing this!